siddjai/siddjai.github.io/index.md

 ------
 ### Guillotine Cuts
 #### Prof Rajiv Raman | Bachelor's Thesis
-Since Jan 2018 I have been working on Guillotine Cuts for Axis Parallel Rectangles.
+Since May 2018 I have been working on Guillotine Cuts for Axis Parallel Rectangles.
 The general problem dates back to the paper [Cutting Glass](https://dl.acm.org/citation.cfm?id=336223) [Pach et al] but the specific problem we're working on is presented directly in [On Guillotine Cutting Sequences](http://drops.dagstuhl.de/opus/volltexte/2015/5291/) [Abed et al].
 In particular, we want to know if one can always save Omega(n) rectangles and exactly what fraction is feasible.
 You can take a look at this project's [repository](https://github.com/siddjai/GuillotineCuts).

 ___